coyoteclan/codlinux/README.md

-###### toplink

 # codlinux
 Unlike CoD 2, CoD 1/UO require some environment variables to be set to run through wine (see [this](https://appdb.winehq.org/objectManager.php?sClass=version&iId=36969)).
 To run the games, you need a script.
 But using scripts is a little inconvenient.
 This wrapper allows you to run these games easily and also sets up default app (itself) for opening `iw1x://` uri scheme.

 ## Notes
-- You can remove the remembered game from codlinux.cfg.
+- You can remove the remembered game from ``codlinux_conf/codlinux.cfg``.
 For example,
   ![Screenshot_2025-04-21_16-41-01](https://github.com/user-attachments/assets/144e615d-1fc0-484e-8730-213c59df2699)
-- For safety reasons, the wine prefix folder should be created **before** setting in CoDLinux
 - You can only check for updates 60 times per hour

 ## Todo
-- Verify the game exe (version)
+- Add an option to create a launcher of individual games

 ## Screenshots